 Friday, June 27, 2008

-Nook's Rock is named after one of Flagstaff Mountain's first regular boulderers, the infamous Layton Kor.
+Nook's Rock is named for one of Flagstaff Mountain's first boulderers, the infamous Layton Kor.
 Flagstaff Mountain regulars have been enjoying quiet and surprisingly cool sessions at Nook's Rock ever since.
-Surrounded by shade-giving pines at the bottom of a steep northeast-facing hillside, Nook's offers up some must-do slab problems, multiple challenging bulge problems above an undercut and a testy traverse with some variations that add difficulty.
-Colin Lantz added some nice problems here, including the feisty arête problem Slut Bammer and the 30th Birthday Roof problems.
-There's also Will LeMaire's testpiece, Window Shopper, as well as Butt Slammer, a beauty of a line that hasn't been repeated since a key flake broke shortly after the first ascent in 1974-75.
-Of note, a number of folks have sporadically worked on Butt Slammer over the years and have continued to pry or break additional flakes off, some of which were fruitlessly reinforced with epoxy.
-Almost everything that remains seems solid, but there's only one way to find out for sure.
+Nook's Rock is surrounded by shade-giving pines at the bottom of a steep northeast-facing hillside which hosts all the Dark Side problems.
+Nook's Rock offers up some must-do cruiser slab problems, multiple challenging bulge problems on the east side above an undercut and a testy traverse with some variations that add some difficulty.
+Colin Lantz added some nice problems around here, including the feisty arête problem Slut Bammer and a couple of lines on the 30th Birthday Roof.
+There's also Will LeMaire's unrepeated testpiece, Window Shopper, as well as Butt Slammer, a beauty of a line that hasn't been repeated since a key flake broke shortly after the first ascent in 1974-75.
 Where: There are other ways to approach Nook's Rock, but the best way - from a social trail and user impact perspective - is to head up Flagstaff Road and park on the left 1.2 miles after passing over the Armstrong Bridge at Capstan Rock.
 Walk up the road 50 yards to the guardrail at the hairpin turn.
 Step over the guardrail and drop down to the southeast to Cloud Shadow Wall.
 Walk to the end of Cloud Shadow Wall, turn left and follow the obvious social trail for 5 minutes to the north/northeast, dropping downhill and passing a handful of problems on the right.
 At the bottom of the hill - where the trail levels out - a large boulder will come into view.
 This is Nook's Rock.
 Appropriately, the first thing everyone notices is Butt Slammer.

 NOOK'S ROCK

 Start 8 feet right of Butt Slammer at the bottom of an arête.
-Trend left up the arête with your RH, utilizing sidepulling crimps down on the face with your LH for tension and heel-hooking most of the way into Butt Slammer’s topout.
+Trend left up the arête with your RH, utilizing sidepulling crimps down on the face with your LH for tension and heel-hooking most of the way into the topout holds for Butt Slammer.

 Right of The Scoop down in a hole, climb out the impressive south-facing overhang.
 To start, use a good LH flake and high RH crimp.
 Originally B1+, an important hold broke soon after the first ascent.
 Lots of other flakes and edges up high, some of which were reinforced with glue at some point, have recently snapped off as well.
-Plenty of holds remain.
-This definitely goes, it's just a question of when and by whom.
-Bringing lots of pads for stacking would be wise as the landing is primarily onto a 35 degree slab until the very top.
+However, plenty of holds remain and this one definitely goes, it's just a question of "when" and "by whom?"
+Bringing lots of pads and a couple spotters would be wise as the landing is primarily onto a 35 degree slab until the very top.

 3. The Scoop VB ...
 FA: Unknown